-To determine on-going contribution requirements, most pension funds utilize an actuarial value of assets that differs from the market value of assets.
-The actuarial value of assets is intended to smooth year-to-year investment returns to reduce the volatility of contribution rates.
+To determine on-going contribution requirements, most pension funds utilize an Actuarial Value of Assets that differs from the Market Value of Assets.
+The Actuarial Value of Assets is intended to smooth year-to-year investment returns to reduce the volatility of contribution rates.

-The actuarial value is calculated by recognizing 20% of the variance of each of the prior five years of actual investment returns compared to the expected return on the actuarial value of assets.
-The expected return on the actuarial value of assets is determined using SFERS actual cash flows and the assumed rate of return (7.50% for the year ending 2015, 7.58% for the years ending 2013 and 2014, 7.66% for the year ending 2012, and 7.75% for the year ending 2011).
+The actuarial value is calculated by recognizing 20% of the variance of each of the prior five years of actual investment returns compared to the expected return on the Actuarial Value of Assets.
+The expected return on the Actuarial Value of Assets is determined using SFERS actual cash flows and the assumed rate of return (7.50% for the years ending 2015 and 2016, 7.58% for the years ending 2013 and 2014, and 7.66% for the year ending 2012).
 (See Appendix B for further explanation of the asset valuation method).